revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 </details>

 ---
-26. What error you will get in the below code and how to resolve that error?
+26. What error will be shown if you run the below code and how to resolve that error?
 ```python3
 class A:
     pass